kjordahl/Pyralis/README.txt

 and posted as [New Jar of Fireflies].

 These programs are written for the AVR ATtiny85 microcontroller.
-They should also run on the ATtiny45, and the two smaller ones should even run on the ATtiny25 with only 2k of flash memory, but I have not tested it.
+They also run on the ATtiny45, and the two smaller ones should even run on the ATtiny25 with only 2k of flash memory, but I have not tested it.
 They are written to be compiled in avr-gcc.

 The full simulation program is ~pyralis.c~.
 The other two programs are simpler versions and can easily be extended to model other behaviors.